chdprimary/javascript-practice/README.md

 - Comparison of search interest in tutorials for [Angular, Node, MongoDB, Javascript, and ES6](http://goo.gl/1Wq3E6)
 - Comparison of search interest in tutorials for [MongoDB, Redis, SQL Server, MySQL, sqlite](http://goo.gl/5sd3FT)
 - Comparison of search interest in tutorials for [Javascript, Python, Java, C#, PHP](http://goo.gl/oru8s7)

+- Gulp & Grunt do pretty much the same thing: task automation for your project.